-Dorothy – the victim.
-Riding in a house which drops and kills the Wicked Witch; obtains the Ruby Slippers.
+Riding in a house that drops and kills the Wicked Witch; obtains the Ruby Slippers.

 In the movie, Dorothy picks up potential rescuers along the way – the Tin Man, the Cowardly Lion and the Scarecrow – all victims of their own life circumstances.
 Each of them do their best to rescue one another from their fears.
 We also see several persecutors for the victims, each of whom are looking for help/rescuing from the Wizard of Oz.

 Fast forward to the Emerald City, where the best rescuer is believed to reside – the Wizard.
 Dorothy asks the Wizard for help, but is denied.
 [Oh, no, that isn’t supposed to happen – the Wizard (rescuer) is supposed to help me.]
 For the Wizard, his role quickly transitions from rescuer to persecutor.